-The Steering Committee is charged with the task of engaging community members to review the risk assessment including the overall fire risk in this CWPP (Appendix A) and identify projects that will increase the potential for the neighborhoods to survive a high-intensity wildland fire within the Greater La Pine area.
-Homeowners can utilize the information in this document as a resource to improve the fire resistance of their homes on an individual basis.
-Partnerships to improve defensible space voluntarily is preferred to enforcement actions.
+The Steering Committee is charged with the task of engaging community members to review the risk assessment including the overall fire risk in this CWPP (Appendix A) and identify projects that will increase the potential for property owners to survive a high-intensity wildland fire within the Greater Bend area.
+Property owners can utilize the information in this document as a resource to improve the fire resistance of their homes on an individual basis.